maproulette/docs/_documentation/basics/09-tag-fix-challenges.en_US.md

 As an example, I created a [Tag Fix Challenge](https://maproulette.org/browse/challenges/9411) to add the `drive_through=yes` tag to Wendy’s restaurants that have drive-through lanes but are not tagged as such in OSM yet.
 When you go to the Challenge and get your first Task, you will see a screen much like this one:

 ![](/media/tagfix2.png)

-*I changed the layout for my MapRoulette Task screen to see the most relevant information.
-[You can do this too]().*

 At the top is the suggested change to OSM tags.
 By default you only see what will be changed.
 In this case there is a blue ➕ indicating that a new tag is proposed.
 You have the option to see all tags as well.